ajobondon/SenseDictionary/README.md

 This app base from SearchDictionary android example.
 Add with more than 100 english-mongolia words.

 Since this app base from android example, all copy right is belong to Google Android.
-Also we never have plan to sell it but just redistribute it for free.
+We never have plan to sell it but just redistribute it for free.
 You can use and modified as well.

 All word using offline database, internet connection is not necessary.
 SenseDictionary is not ordinary dictionary, we collect